Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/intro.md

 title: What is Monaco ?
 ---

-Monaco is CLI tool that automates the deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.
+Monaco is a CLI tool that automates the deployment of Dynatrace Monitoring Configuration to one or multiple Dynatrace environments.

 ## Why Monaco?